projectdiscovery/nuclei-templates/README.md

 💬 Discussion
 -----

-Have questions / doubts / ideas to discuss? feel free to open a discussion using [Github discussions](https://github.com/projectdiscovery/nuclei-templates/discussions) board.
+Have questions / doubts / ideas to discuss?
+Feel free to open a discussion on [Github discussions](https://github.com/projectdiscovery/nuclei-templates/discussions) board.

 👨‍💻 Community
 -----